tassia-sp/tassia-sp/README.md

 Hi! 👋 I'm Tássia.

-I'm a product designer at GitHub, working on supply chain security products like the advisory database, dependency graph and Dependabot :dependabot:.
+I'm a product designer at GitHub, working on our security overview and supply chain security products like Dependabot :dependabot:.

 Occasional software tinkerer, dog-lover, bookworm, goof.

-I'm interested in cyber security and digital privacy for all.